Kamuiyaki ware: Interpretations

-Some archaeologists consider that kamïyaki were exchanged for Turbo shells (yakōgai).
+Some archaeologists consider that kamuiyaki were exchanged for Turbo shells (yakōgai).
 Massive amounts of Turbo shells were excavated from archaeological sites of the Amami Islands, dating from the 7th century onwards.
 Turbo shells were consumed in Japan.
 For example, nearly 30 thousand pieces of Turbo shells were used at Chūson-ji of Hiraizumi (northeastern Japan) in the 12th century.

-Asato Susumu claimed that the one who had distributed kamïyaki and soapstone cauldrons from Amami to Yaeyama was "Ryūkyū's merchants" (琉球の商人).
+Asato Susumu claimed that the one who had distributed kamuiyaki and soapstone cauldrons from Amami to Yaeyama was "Ryūkyū's merchants" (琉球の商人).
 Ikeda Yoshifumi dismisses this claim and assumes an "external power" that saw the whole archipelago as a trading market.

-With progress in Amami's archaeological investigation, Takanashi Osamu dropped his earlier kamïyaki-for-Turbo-shell hypothesis.
-He noted kamïyaki's skewed distribution: the major points of consumption were limited to Kikai Island and Tokunoshima of the Amami Islands.
-The number of kamïyaki pieces found in Okinawa, Miyako and Yaeyama was small and that was the reason why local earthenwares imitating kamïyaki were produced there.
-Takanashi hypothesized that the primary purpose of kamïyaki production in Tokunoshima had been to supply a demand for commodities at the Gusuku Site Complex of Kikai Island, a supposed outpost of the State of Japan.
+With progress in Amami's archaeological investigation, Takanashi Osamu dropped his earlier kamuiyaki-for-Turbo-shell hypothesis.
+He noted kamuiyakis skewed distribution: the major points of consumption were limited to Kikai Island and Tokunoshima of the Amami Islands.
+The number of kamuiyaki pieces found in Okinawa, Miyako and Yaeyama was small and that was the reason why local earthenwares imitating kamuiyaki were produced there.
+Takanashi hypothesized that the primary purpose of kamuiyaki production in Tokunoshima had been to supply a demand for commodities at the Gusuku Site Complex of Kikai Island, a supposed outpost of the State of Japan.